-- You should normally inject Humalog within 15 minutes of a meal.
+- You should normally inject Humalog Mix25 within 15 minutes of a meal.
 If you need to, you can inject soon after a meal.
 But your doctor will have told you exactly how much to use, when to use it, and how often.
 These instructions are only for you.
 Follow them exactly and visit your diabetes clinic regularly. - If you change the type of insulin you use (for example from a human or animal insulin to a Humalog product), you may have to take more or less than before.
-This might just be for the first injection or it may be a gradual change over several weeks or months. - Inject Humalog under the skin.
-You should only inject it into a muscle if your doctor has told you to.
+This might just be for the first injection or it may be a gradual change over several weeks or months. - Inject Humalog Mix25 under the skin.
+You should not administer it using a different administration route.
+Under no circumstances should Humalog Mix25 be given intravenously.

-Preparing Humalog
+Preparing Humalog Mix25